 Think of flickering florescent lights over a grid of office cubicles—it’s not a place you want to be.
 We watch in amazement as bugs continuously fly toward a bug lamp even though it consistently delivers a fatal electric shock, but we’re attracted to light in much the same way.
 For reasons not easily explained, lighting captivates moods and wallets.
 Candles are romantic.
 Red lights make us stop (and our stomachs growl, incidentally).
 Low lighting can make us relaxed.
 Staff need task lighting.
 Lighting is a highly specialized area of design.
 Restaurant interiors without a thoughtfully conceived lighting plan is like Disney without fireworks or salt without pepper.

 There’s nothing worse than smelling dirty mop water in the lobby or an unpleasant bathroom odor.
 A restaurant should emit an aroma that’s appealing (and it needn’t be an upscale restaurant for this to be true).
 This doesn’t happen by accident.
-In the hospitality industry, kitchen and bath location are key in floor plans.
+In the hospitality industry, kitchen and bath locations are key in floor plans.
 Without proper consideration, you may fill your restaurant with wafts of smoke or other stink.
 You can also have aroma pollution, where there are too many scents floating about.
 One restaurant we worked with introduced aromatherapy in a way that stimulated the senses and appetite before customers were even in the dining room.
 Without smell, we would not have taste so clearly.
 Don’t leave this to chance.